-According to the Telegram logo, your message flies to the subscriber and will be delivered safely and soundly.
-The emblem is a prototype of continuous communication with the help of modern Internet technologies.
+According to the Telegram logo, your message reaches the subscriber safely and reliably.
+The emblem is a prototype of continuous communication enabled by modern Internet technologies.

 Meaning and History

 Russian entrepreneur Pavel Durov created Telegram in 2013, but this idea came to him two years earlier when special forces stood at his apartment door.
-He then realized the importance of a secure communication method that no one can trace.
+He then realized the importance of a secure communication method that cannot be traced.

 At first, the messenger was a project of the Digital Fortress company.
-It became a kind of experiment on the MTProto cryptographic protocol: the developers wanted to test whether the encryption could withstand heavy loads.
-At that time, the media compared Telegram to WhatsApp, and users looked for bugs in the application to get the promised $ 200,000.
+It became an experiment with the MTProto cryptographic protocol: the developers wanted to test whether the encryption could withstand heavy loads.
+At the time, the media compared Telegram to WhatsApp, and users looked for bugs in the application to get the promised $200,000.

-Even then, the messaging system had a white and blue logo instead of an icon.
+Even then, the messaging system used a white-and-blue logo instead of an icon.
 Pavel Durov was in no hurry to change it because the paper airplane inside the circle became a kind of Telegram calling card.
 The only redesign was to simplify graphics when minimalism came into vogue.

 What is Telegram?

-Telegram is a cloud-based communication and content sharing program.
-In the first month of 2021, it overtook absolutely every application globally in the number of downloads.
-Such popularity is due to its strong encryption of chats, groups, and calls, which restricts data access to all but Telegram servers.
+Telegram is a cloud-based communication and content-sharing program.
+In the first month of 2021, it overtook every application globally in downloads.
+Such popularity is due to its strong encryption for chats, groups, and calls, which restricts data access to Telegram servers.
 The first version of the software was released in 2013.

 2013 – today

 The first emblem consists of a complex set of geometric shapes.
-It is based on a large blue circle, inside which the rest of the elements are located.
+It is based on a large blue circle, inside which the remaining elements are located.
 In the center is a white arrow-shaped triangle with rounded ends.
-It is divided in half by a pointed light gray stripe curved at the bottom.
+It is divided in half by a pointed, light gray stripe that curves at the bottom.
 In the place of the fold, a small gray triangle is in the very corner.
 The polygons form the paper airplane, and the circle is used as the background.

 2019 – today

 The second version of the logo appeared in 2019.
-The designers reduced the number of geometric shapes, leaving only two: a light blue circle and a white arrow-shaped element representing the plane’s wings.
-The gray polygons have disappeared—a notch remains in the elongated strip, which divides the triangle into two symmetrical parts.
+The designers reduced the number of geometric shapes to two: a light blue circle and a white arrow-shaped element representing the plane’s wings.
+The gray polygons have disappeared; a notch remains in the elongated strip that divides the triangle into two symmetrical parts.

 Font and Colors

-Both Telegram emblems – both old and new – are used instead of the program icon and changed in the settings at the user’s request.
+Both Telegram emblems, old and new, are used in place of the program icon and can be changed in the settings at the user’s request.
 They are also found in documents, promotional materials, and souvenirs because the company has not abandoned its previous symbol after the redesign.
-The second version looks much more primitive than the first: the volume has disappeared, and because of this, the airplane has become even more abstract.
-This minimalism is explained by the fact that recently, there has been a visual simplification of graphic design.
+The second version looks much more primitive than the first: the volume has disappeared, and as a result, the airplane has become even more abstract.
+The recent visual simplification in graphic design explains this minimalism.
 This applies not only to Telegram but also to other brands, from Ikea to Apple.

-Both messenger emblems feature the image of a flying plane.
+Both messenger emblems feature a flying plane.
 This symbol has a dynamic associated with the speed of message transmission.
-It is also a symbol of communication between people—not only as a vehicle but also as a paper airplane folded from a note.
+It is also a symbol of communication between people, not only as a vehicle but also as a paper airplane folded from a note.

 The company did not have to involve typographers in the logo’s work because there was no word.
 The designers focused on the graphic component to make the image a full-fledged icon.

 The colors were reflected in the proprietary Telegram palette: white and blue.
-The circle is painted in Rich Electric Blue’s shade (# 0088CC), making the light plane visible against its background.
+The circle is painted in the shade of Rich Electric Blue (#0088CC), making the light plane visible against its background.

 FAQ